MicrosoftDocs/Viva/Viva/glint/survey-taking-for-employees.md

 # Introduce survey taking to your employees

-To ensure a successful survey process, we suggest you email your employees to let them know that they'll be asked to take a survey, explain our employees why taking a survey is important, and answer questions they may have during the process.
+To ensure a successful survey process, we suggest you email your employees to let them know that they'll be asked to take a survey, explain why taking a survey is important, and share FAQs with them.

 To assist you with introducing the survey and for helping users troubleshoot, provide the following to your employees: